PaskaPinishkes/hid-mitm-plus/README.md

 * Pokemon Let's Go Pikachu/Eevee (Needs gyroscope and Joy Con support)
 * Super Mario Party (Needs gyroscope and Joy Con support)
-* Mario & Sonic at the Olympic Games Tokyo 2020 (Some sports require the gyroscope, but most of the game is still playable) The following games cause a crash on boot:
+* Mario & Sonic at the Olympic Games Tokyo 2020 (Some sports require the gyroscope, but most of the game is still playable)
 * Super Smash Bros.
-Ultimate
+Ultimate (Crash when booting)
-* Pokémon Sword/Shield
+* Pokémon Sword/Shield (Crash when booting)
-* Clubhouse Games: 51 Worldwide Classics
+* Clubhouse Games: 51 Worldwide Classics (Crash when booting)

 # Support